SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

    and see if the value you get back (which will be an optional) has a value or is nil.

-..
-TODO: you can specify optional initializers, but there doesn't seem to be a way to check for them or call them.
-   Doug has suggested that we should probably ban them, which I've filed as rdar://16669554.
-   And in any case, even if you could check for them, they might not work due to rdar://13695680.

 Protocols can define :newTerm:`optional requirements`, which do not have to be implemented by types that conform to the protocol.
 Optional requirements are prefixed by the ``@optional`` keyword